Lecture or presentation

 Henson, Bill.
 "Bill Henson on Piranesi."
 Lecture, University of Melbourne, Parkville VIC, 27 February, 2014.

-• If the paper is included in published proceedings it may be treated like a chapter in a book.
+- If the paper is included in published proceedings it may be treated like a chapter in a book or published in a journal, it is treated as a journal article.